EdddieN/machinon-domoticz_theme/templates/readme.md

 ## Install
-To get the settings page to open within domoticz place settings.html in templates folder eg.
+To get the settings page to open within domoticz.
+Copy settings.html in templates folder to

 ```~/domoticz/www/templates/```

-You can also open the setting page with url ```http://domoticzip:port/#/Custom/Settings```
+Then you can also open the setting page with url ```http://domoticzip:port/#/Custom/Settings```